Anbuselvi26/Anbuselvi26/README.md

 ### 🧭 About Me

+As an emerging researcher, I’m passionate about understanding how language models and intelligent systems can bridge theory with practice — creating secure, ethical, and impactful real-world solutions.

 - 🔭 Currently researching **AI for Cybersecurity** at **Ramanujan Computing Centre**
 - 🌱 Constantly learning and experimenting with new approaches to **machine learning** and **data protection**